Cleaning vinyl boat seats from dirt and stains can make a huge difference to the overall look and feel of your vessel.

 - Apply marine grade spray to wet seats: A mildew and mold remover spray like 3M will help easily wipe way tougher stains and dirt.

-- Let the spray set on the seats for a few minutes: Follow the instructions of the spray and let it set on the seats before wiping away.
+- Let the spray set on the seats before wiping away with alcohol wipes: Follow the instructions of the spray and let it set on the seats before wiping away with alcohol wipes.
+This will remove deep stains.

 - Wash remaining dirt with sponge: Gently wipe the remaining dirt with sponge.